gnudduong/Live_translate/README.md

 # Live_translate
+RQTRans is the main script
 To add caption in many langagues for your everyday tasks.

-Dependencies: python, speech_recognition, googletrans (to install: 'pip install denpendency_name' in cmd)
+Dependencies: python, speech_recognition, googletrans, pyaudio (to install: 'pip install denpendency_name' in cmd)

 To enable system sound:
   -Right click on speaker icon (bottom right)